-this is to the last to be processed as applicable we again to get helps only be now the up a thinder being a second track of the processing data on any time of the
+this is to the last to be proceed as applicable we also be proceedings on the contract of the

 LEA and/or Subgrantee Policy and/or procedure YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit ESSA 21st 001 C Homeles s CAP , (Sample size may be expanded if issues are noted in one program.)
 G. PERSONNEL {2 C.F.R.
 200.430} G-1 The LEA/Subgrantee maintains written policy and/or procedure to demonstrate: • that specific officials are designated to approve employee time and effort documentation and charges that have firsthand knowledge of work performed • the internal process to evaluate the accuracy and reliability of its time and effort system • where employees are funded 100% with a single federal award, the LEA has on file certifications that the employees worked solely on that program for the period covered by the certification.
 Certificates are completed at least twice a year • employees who work on multiple activities funded from different sources have personnel activity record that support the distribution of their salaries/wages □ Board Policy # □ procedure Pg. # ✓ MCAPS Funding Application ✓ MCAPS Budget Revisions □ LEA/Subgrantee policy and/or procedure uploaded to MCAPS □ Upload listing of all federally- funded personnel with name, funding source and percentage, job title, and location □ Upload job description for all federally funded personnel □ Evidence of implementation of policy and/or procedure (During Visit) □ Personnel schedule (During Visit) □ Personnel schedule (During Visit) □ Expenditure report (See Indicator A- 6) □ Upload payroll distribution sheets □ Corrective journal entries (During Visit) □ List: